upasadena/interactive-cyoa-tutorial/CONTRIBUTING.md

 1. Directly via GitHub/Git, or
-2. Commenting in some fashion (whether on the site itself, messaging me, commenting on a Reddit post, or anywhere else)
+2. Commenting in some fashion (whether on the site itself, messaging me, commenting on the Reddit post, or anywhere else)

 I will be going into how to contribute if you are new to the first message.